 A subtle and constant status quo can be a very comfortable prison.

 But it’s possible to instigate change in your life, and iterative thinking helps.

 Iterative thinking works like this: instead of viewing time as one long continuum, you see it as a series of segments.
 Each segment is modular and changeable, and happiness or sadness or frustration in one doesn’t mean the same will be true in another.
-A new segment means a new lifestyle completely; a new opportunity to try again with different tactics, and the knowledge that you accumulated the last time around.
+A new segment means a completely new lifestyle.
+A new opportunity to try again with different tactics, along with the knowledge you accumulated the last time around.

-This is how I see my life, and it’s been a huge advantage in my personal and professional lives.
+This is how I see my life, and it’s been a huge advantage personally and professionally.

-My iterations were once quite long: when I was very young, for instance, it took me over a decade to dramatically change anything about myself.
+My iterations were once quite long in duration.
+When I was very young, for instance, it took me over a decade to dramatically change anything about myself.
 From birth to age 14 or so, I was pretty much the same ol’ Colin.